Reactions to the Duke lacrosse case: Student groups and independent organizations

 Many students showed their support for the lacrosse team during the investigation in a variety of ways.
 The Duke women's lacrosse team chose to wear "Innocent" sweatbands with the accused players' numbers during their games in the 2006 NCAA Final Four.
-"We want to win a national championship for ourselves but definitely also for the university and the men's team," one team member explained.
+"We want to win a national championship for ourselves but definitely also for the university and the men's team," one team member said.
 "They don't really have a chance to play their season, which is a shame."
-The women came under fire from many in the media.
+The women were criticized by many in the media.
 Kevin Sweeney of Salon argued that their actions will make it more difficult for rape victims to speak out in the future, while New York Times sports columnist Harvey Araton stated that their "cross-team friendship" made them lose common sense.

 Another group of students, Duke Students for an Ethical Durham, sought to encourage students to vote in the upcoming election as Durham residents.
 It was specifically created in response to Nifong's mishandling of the case.
 Nifong ended up winning the election.

 The Association for Truth and Fairness (ATAF) seeks to raise money to defray some of the indicted players' legal fees.
 ATAF, a non-profit organization, will continue to "help victims of abuses of power and other prosecutorial injustices."

 Wristbands saying "Duke Lacrosse 2006 INNOCENT! #6 #13 #45" were also sold to raise money for the cause.

 An outpouring of support came at the beginning of the 2007 lacrosse season.
 For the season opener, 6,485 fans attended the game to cheer the Blue Devils on their way to a 17–11 victory over Dartmouth.